 Mr. Smith is Calmar's Managing Member, Director of Business Operations and General Counsel.

 Introduction to Calmar Pain Relief, LLC

-In early 2009, Mr. Smith discovered Competitive Technologies, Inc. (CTT), a small Connecticut company that in 2007 had acquired exclusive worldwide rights to market and distribute an innovative new medical device.
-Mr. Smith began examining CTT’s development after it was issued broad 510(k) clearance by the FDA in February, 2009 for the MC-5A medical device, the application of which is called Scrambler Therapy.
+In early 2009, Mr. Smith discovered Competitive Technologies, Inc. (CTT), a small Connecticut company, that in 2007 acquired exclusive worldwide rights to market and distribute an innovative new medical device .
+Mr. Smith began examining CTT’s development after it was issued broad 510(k) clearance by the FDA in February, 2009 for the MC-5A medical device.
+The application of this technology is called Scrambler Therapy (ST).
 After determining that there could be a business opportunity for the clinical application of this technology, Mr. Smith developed a business plan and contacted his longtime friend Dr. Stephen D’Amato to discuss the feasibility of opening a healthcare facility utilizing this technology to treat patients with chronic neuropathic pain.
-After Mr. Smith arranged a demonstration that showed the effectiveness of the MC-5A device, Dr. D’Amato saw the incredible potential of this new technology.
-Mr. Smith presented his business plan to CTT.
+Mr. Smith arranged a demonstration from CTT to treat some of Dr. D'Amato's chronic neuropathic pain patients using ST that clearly showed the effectiveness of the MC-5A device.
+Dr. D’Amato saw the incredible potential of this new technology.
+Mr. Smith then presented his business plan to CTT.
 After an agreement with CTT was executed, Calmar Pain Relief, LLC was organized.
-Dr. D’Amato went to Rome to train under Professor Giuseppe Marineo, the Italian inventor of the technology, and Calmar opened in November 2009.
+Dr. D’Amato traveled to Rome to train under Professor Giuseppe Marineo, the Italian inventor of the technology, and Calmar opened in November 2009.

 Francis R. Sparadeo, PhD